 - be comfortable and not require frequent adjustment

 - not impair vision or interfere with tasks

-- be made of multiple layers (2+) of breathable cotton fabric or linen (ie. not plastic).
+- recommended to be made of multiple layers (3) of breathable cotton fabric or linen (ie. not plastic).
 The Government of Canada recommends 2 layers of tightly-woven fabric and a third (middle) layer of a filter-type fabric such as non-woven polypropylene or a disposable filter

 - not be shared with others